the-turing-way/the-turing-way/book/website/collaboration/onboarding/onboarding-planning.md

 (cl-onboarding-planning)=
 # Planning and Processes

 When thinking about designing onboarding, there are several areas to consider.
 These are briefly described below.
 It may be useful to lay these out explicitly in an onboarding document, manual or folder of resources.
 This creates a set of shared expectations and acts as a reference for new members to find information about resources.
-Such a document also contain information about who to ask for help if they have a problem.
+Onboarding documents can also contain information about who to ask for help if they have a problem.

 ## Suggested Considerations